ECTS

 Faculty of Science

-This teaching unit is dedicated to the presentation of inorganic materials and nanomaterials for use in the biomedical field (imaging, therapy, implants).
-It builds on the knowledge acquired in UE HAC930C (Development of materials for health).
-The aim is to develop health issues and inorganic materials and nanomaterials in diagnostics, therapy and wellness.
-Strategies for developing the inorganic materials and nanomaterials of the future based on therapeutics and multifunctionality, and intelligent materials will also be addressed.
+This teaching unit is dedicated to presenting materials and nanomaterials intended for use in the biomedical field (imaging, therapy, implants, etc.).
+The aim is to provide a representative overview of health issues where materials and nanomaterials play an essential role in diagnosis, therapy, and well-being.
+Strategies for developing the materials and nanomaterials of the future will also be discussed.

 CM: 11